How To Grow Poblano Peppers From Seed To Harvest

 • In-ground beds should be amended with organic matter (such as compost) and/or an all purpose fertilizer like this one.
 Work these into the first 2-4″ of soil about 2 weeks before transplanting in the spring.
 This is usually enough to grow poblano plants through to harvest (super easy!)

 • Potted plants require more frequent feeding (and watering).
-You can amend potting soil with an all purpose fertilizer as well, but the nutrients are often depleted more quickly.
+You can amend potting soil with an all purpose fertilizer, but the nutrients are often depleted more quickly.
 This means you’ll have to re-apply at least a few times during the growing season.
-Using a quality potting soil with nutrients can help give the plants a strong start.
+Using a quality potting soil with nutrients helps give the plants a strong start.

 Don’t over-feed your peppers and expect good things to happen!
 Too much fertilizer can do more harm than good, so stick to the recommended guidelines and watch your plants for signs of nutrient deficiency.